sercankulcu/sercankulcu.github.io/_pencils/2026-06-08-adel-kalemcilik-turkey.md

 A pencil collection can become international while still circling the same familiar countries.
 Germany, Japan, Switzerland, and the United States dominate many collections.
 Turkey deserves a place on that map as well, and Adel Kalemcilik provides the clearest entry point.

+## A Manufacturer, Not a Distributor

 Adel was founded in 1969 in Kartal, Istanbul.
 Today the company describes itself as Turkey’s largest stationery manufacturer outside the paper category.
 Its production includes wood-cased graphite pencils, colored pencils, copying pencils, erasers, sharpeners, markers, paints, and other school and office products.

 That manufacturing role matters.
 Adel is not simply a distributor placing a Turkish name on imported stationery.
 In 2015 the company moved production to a 36,000-square-meter facility in Çayırova, Kocaeli.
 A Turkish-made Adel pencil is therefore connected to a domestic industrial system rather than only to a local sales network.

+## The Faber-Castell Partnership

 The other important name in the story is Faber-Castell.
 Adel says it has cooperated with the German company since its early years and that the relationship became a formal partnership in 1995.
 Faber-Castell remains a shareholder alongside Anadolu Group.